CAPTURING THE SPIRIT OF SAILING SHIPS FOR 55 YEARS

 In 1968, I was on a Forward Air Control team attached to the Army in Vietnam.
 Maps became my sketch pad for drawing the things that caught my eye.
-But, it was the Vietnamese fishing boats sailing out to the South China Sea that caught my imagination.
+But the Vietnamese fishing boats sailing out to the South China Sea caught my imagination.

 In 1970, I joined other artists working on Jackson Square in the New Orleans French Quarter.
 I drew pen & ink sailing ships on nautical charts and sold them right off my work board.
-I learned the art of scrimshaw and worked with watercolors and oils.
-Only to discover that the challenge of pen & ink was my passion.
+I learned the art of scrimshaw and worked with watercolors and oils; but the challenge of pen & ink is my passion.

-My drawings are actual ships and most were lost at sea.
+My drawings are of actual ships and most were lost at sea.
 I find their stories in old newspapers, insurance records, Admiralty Court cases and government reports.
 I gained an understanding of sailing ships by sailing on working tall ships in the Atlantic and on the Great Lakes.
 As a licensed pilot I learned to feel the wind and understand weather in the three dimensional world of flying; which is an even more unforgiving environment than the sea.

-Each drawing begins with a rough pencil sketch.
-Then I use a single technical pen with a point diameter of five thousandths of an inch to create the entire drawing.
+Each ship begins with a basic spontaneous pencil sketch.
+Then I create the entire drawing using a single technical pen with a point diameter of five thousandths of an inch – the same size as a single human hair.
 Completely self-taught, I developed my own technique for building up the details, shapes, textures and shadows by layering thousands of tiny pen strokes.
 My one-of-a-kind drawings are done free-hand, based on my research and the image of the ship that I see in my mind.